daleiyang/LockFreeHashTable/README.md

 - [Get Successfully]：The number of successful value retrievals.
 - [Get Successfully Percentage]：The number of successful value retrievals as a percentage of the total number of attempts.
 - [Is Deleted]：The number of times the target key has been deleted.
-- [Is Deleted Percentage]：The number of times the target key has been deleted as a percentage of the total number of attempts.。
+- [Is Deleted Percentage]：The number of times the target key has been deleted as a percentage of the total number of attempts.
 - [Result Match]：Data correctness verification ensures that the value obtained is consistent with the original value.
 - [Result Match Percentage]：Percentage of data that is correct.
 - [Test Elapsed Time]：Total test duration.